aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 A> ```
 A> ]TATIN.Loadpackage [MyTatin]/mygroup-Goo #.MyPkgs
 A> ```
-A> Note that neither the major nor the minor nor the patch number have been specified.
+A> Note that in this case not even the major number have been specified.

 You wanted `Foo` and `Goo` to be loaded into `#.MyPkgs`, and that's exactly what Tatin did.
 But where are the dependencies?